-We are passionate about helping find treatments for CASK gene mutations
+Our team are passionate about helping find treatments for CASK gene mutations

-Liz Cook – Treasurer
+Liz Cook – Treasurer & Trustee

 Liz is a chartered management accountant with around twenty years experience, including charity accounts.
+Liz has a close friend whose daughter has MICPCH and is a fantastic advocator and fundraiser.

-Emily Richards – Trustee
+Emily Richards – Vice Chair and trustee

 Emily is a civil servant and a mother of two.
 Her daughter, Ailla, was diagnosed with a CASK gene mutation in 2019 when she was three years old.